tallence/core-forms/README.md

 # Getting started

-The extension runs with CoreMedia 10 (v2107.1).
-The extension also runs with:
+The extension runs with CoreMedia 11 (v2110.1).
+And also runs with:
+- v2107.1.
+See the release [cmcc-10-2107.1](https://github.com/tallence/core-forms/releases/tag/cmcc-10-2107.1).
 - v2010.2.
 See the branch [2010.2-compatible](https://github.com/tallence/core-forms/tree/2010.2-compatible).
 - CoreMedia 9 (v19.04).
 See the branch: [1904.2-compatible](https://github.com/tallence/core-forms/tree/1904.2-compatible).
   It is in general compatible with the versions 17.10 and 18.10, but some small changes could be required (import paths, names of artifacts)

 This repo covers the studio- and the backend-cae part.
 If you are looking for an example implementation for the frontend part (a Vue.js-App wrapped in a CoreMedia-Frontend-Workspace-Theme) have a look here: [core-forms-frontend](https://github.com/tallence/core-forms-frontend)

-**Headless-Server**
-The integration of the FormEditor in the Headless-Server ist still WIP.
-If you need it now, consider switching to the branch "headless-preparations".
+## CM11 Getting started
+The studio-frontend has been migrated into the new studio-pnpm-workspace structure.
+The form-editor-studio-plugin can still be part of this external extensions repo and does not need to be moved into `apps/studio-client/apps/main/extensions/`.
+But it needs to be registered as an extension with the extensions-tool: Call `mvn extensions:sync -Denable=core-forms` in the folder `workspace-configuration/extensions`

 ## Integrate the Code in your CoreMedia Blueprint Workspace
 You can integrate the extension in three ways: